 Guns and domestic violence are a deadly mix.
 Access to a gun in a domestic violence situation makes it 5 times more likely that a woman will be killed.
 For countless families across the state, the presence of a gun in a household can mean the difference between life and death.

 Tell lawmakers to protect Missouri families and support HB 960, a bill which would keep guns away from domestic abusers.

 As your constituent, I'm calling on you to support HB 960, a bill which would protect Missouri families from gun violence.
 HB 960 would prohibit domestic abusers from having guns.

-Research shows that laws prohibiting abusers subject to domestic violence protection orders from possessing firearms are associated with a 13 percent reduction in intimate partner firearm homicides and a 10 percent reduction in intimate partner homicides.
+Research shows states that restrict access to guns by abusers subject to domestic violence restraining orders have seen a 13 percent reduction in intimate partner firearm homicides rates and a 10 percent reduction in intimate partner homicides rates.
 Over 2 out of 5 women in Missouri reported experiencing some form of intimate partner violence in their lifetime.
+Between 2013 and 2017, at least 183 people were killed by intimate partners in Missouri and nearly two-thirds of them were shot and killed.
 HB 960 would protect these women and their families from fatal domestic violence encounters.

-I hope you'll prioritize the safety of women and their families and vote YES on HB 960 when it's up for a vote.
+I hope you'll prioritize the safety of women and their families and vote YES on HB 960.